MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 >[!Note]
 >Only compatible with Jira Data Center version 8.14 and above.

-By using the Jira Data Center Microsoft Graph connector, teams can keep their Jira environment on-premises while benefiting from powerful Microsoft Search and Copilot capabilities, ensuring that critical issues and project details are readily discoverable and actionable.
+By using the Jira Data Center Microsoft 365 Copilot connector, teams can keep their Jira environment on-premises while benefiting from powerful Microsoft Search and Copilot capabilities, ensuring that critical issues and project details are readily discoverable and actionable.

 ## Prerequisites

-**1. Install the Microsoft Graph connector agent (GCA)**
+**1. Install the Microsoft 365 Copilot connector agent (GCA)**

 To index your Jira Data Center content, you must install the **GCA** on a Windows machine within the same network as the Jira Data Center site.
 See [install the Microsoft Graph connector agent](/microsoftsearch/graph-connector-agent).
 You must be the administrator for your organization's Microsoft 365 tenant and the administrator for your organization's Jira site.